sillevl/course-databases/forta/mysql-datatypes.md

 Using the right datatype is important when creating a database.
 This can influence how fast queries are computed.
 Here are the most important types with their description.

+MySQL makes use of three different types of datatypes:

+* Text types
+* Numeric types
+* Date types

 ---

 ### Text types: